1) Adventures in Statistics I: From multi-armed bandit strategies to designs for phase 3 adaptive Bayesian platform clinical trials

 Bayesian; Clinical Trials; Research Design

-Berry, Donald A. PhD, "Part 1: From multi-armed bandit strategies to designs for phase 3 adaptive Bayesian platform clinical trials" (2021).
-Adventures in Statistics Lecture Series.
+Berry, Donald A. PhD, "1) Adventures in Statistics I: From multi-armed bandit strategies to designs for phase 3 adaptive Bayesian platform clinical trials" (2021).
+Adventures in Statistics Lecture Series II.
 1.